A little bit about Seashell Trust jobs

 Originally founded in 1823, Seashell Trust is a nationally recognised and registered charity based in Cheadle Hulme, Stockport.
 The Trust comprises of the Royal School Manchester, the Royal College Manchester, 17 bespoke Residential Care Homes, Outreach Health and Family Services.
 We provide expert Residential care and Education for children and young people with severe, profound, and complex learning difficulties and disabilities, sensory impairments, communication disorders and autism.
 Our fantastic services are based all on one-site, which deepens our sense of community for our children and young people and the wider Seashell team.

-At Seashell, our 17 bespoke Residential Homes are purpose-built with a ‘home from home’ feel, we provide 24-hour care, weekly and termly boarding and 52-week placement for individuals aged 3-25 years.
+At Seashell, our 17 Residential Homes are purpose-built with a ‘home from home’ feel, we provide 24-hour care, weekly and termly boarding and 52-week placement.

 Requirements of the role:

-• Minimum qualification QCF Level 3 Health and Social Care (CCYP/Adults) or diploma for young adults service
+• Minimum qualification QCF Level 3 Diploma in Children and Young People Workforce/Health & Social Care/Adult Care (or equivalent)

-• Strong experience of supervising and completing appraisals with staff in a care setting
+• Previous experience of working in a similar care environment

 • Free on-site parking.